Mike ‘Doc’ Emrick, beloved voice of hockey in US, retires | Times Leader

 Emrick has spent the past four decades as a beloved part of the hockey community — a rapid-fire story-teller known to the public for his countless verbs to describe the puck moving around a rink and to friends and colleagues for his warmth and personal attention to the sport and the people in it.

-“When you have a job like that, you’re never working the rest of your life,” , pausing to explain why he takes time to talk to anyone who approaches him for a conversation, photo or autograph.
+“When you have a job like that, you’re never working the rest of your life,” Emrick said last year, pausing to explain why he takes time to talk to anyone who approaches him for a conversation, photo or autograph.
 “I always do because I’ll miss it when it doesn’t happen.”

 Emrick worked the past 15 years as NBC Sports’ lead play-by-play voice.
 Executive producer Sam Flood called him “a national treasure.”